 Dentistry is a very broad field of medicine, and many people have questions about their oral health and dental treatments.
-Dr. Andrew Smith and Dr. Bradley Smith have provided the following page of answers to common dental questions.
+Dr. Andrew Smith and Dr. Jason Wareham have provided the following page of answers to common dental questions.
 If you have further questions, please call Wasatch Gentle Dental at 801-262-6661.
 Our dentists and team will be happy to provide you with more information and help you schedule an appointment at our office in Murray, Utah.

 What should I do if I have bad breath?